 These range from earlier hourglasses to present-day smart wristwatches.
 However, the history of watches is a relatively short one.
 Below is the timeline of the evolution of watches and clocks.

 The Wristwatch History and Timeline of the Evolution of Watches

 1291.
-Prince Asulid of Yemen invented a remarkable astrolabe, an astronomical instrument used to predict the positions of the sun, moon, planets and stars.
+Prince Asulid of Yemen invented the remarkable astrolabe, an astronomical instrument used to predict the positions of the sun, moon, planets, and stars.

 Around 1410.
-Development of the Mainspring helped make clocks and watches portable.
+The development of the Mainspring helped make clocks and watches portable.
 This paved the way for the production of domestic watches.